 If you were charged with a misdemeanor, traffic violation, or municipal ordinance violation, your arrest records can be expunged.
-They can be expunged immediately if your charge was dismissed with prejudice, no-billed by a grand jury, or if you were found not guilty.
-If the charge was dismissed without prejudice and prosecutors haven’t refiled it, you have to wait two years to expunge your records.
+For instance, they can be expunged immediately if your charge was dismissed with prejudice, no-billed by a grand jury, or if you were found not guilty.
+For example, if the charge was dismissed without prejudice and prosecutors haven’t refiled it, you have to wait two years to expunge your records.

 - Capital Murder;

 - Domestic Violence I & II;